-B&ES member companies benefit from access to a wide range of services which are carefully tailored to their needs, and which help them to build better and more profitable businesses.
+B&ES member companies benefit from access to a wide range of services which are carefully tailored to their needs, and which help them to build better and more profitable businesses, click on image (left) to download latest guide.
 These include commercial, legal and technical advice, health and safety guidance, an employment affairs resource, promotional and parliamentary lobbying support and an infrastructure for education and training.

 The Association’s experienced team of construction lawyers can provide expert advice on a wide range of commercial, legal and contractual matters, from dispute resolution, adjudication, litigation and insolvency to the interpretation of contract documents.
 The legal team also provides guidance on the implications of new, revised and existing national and international legislation.
 The Association’s in-house mediation service is designed to resolve disputes quickly and inexpensively.
 Member discounts have also been negotiated with service providers covering debt recovery, business information reports and adjudication referral review.